dondibrandidon/cs11-2024-82-mp/README.md

    - Simulates a condition when an egg interacts with a pan.

 7. **`no_wall_stuck_egg`**
-   - Tests how eggs behaves in a 1 x 1 grid with no surrounding walls.
+   - Tests how eggs behave in a 1 x 1 grid with no surrounding walls.

 8. **`plus_remaining_moves`**
    - Tests how the number of remaining moves is computed into the score when an egg goes in an empty nest.